peterlugtig/peterlugtig.github.io/content/courses/SDA/_index.md

 -   Lohr, Sharon (2022).
 Sampling: Design and Analysis (3rd ed.).
 Boston: Brooks/Cole.

 This book should be available for under \$50.
-There are 2 versions of the 2nd edition (an alternative version published by Taylor & Francis); both are identical.
+There are 2 versions of the 2nd edition (an alternative version published by Taylor & Francis); both are identical that you could still use.
 Datasets and code (in `R`) referenced in the book are available through: <https://www.sharonlohr.com/sampling-design-and-analysis>.

 ## Preparation and course structure